techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-what-is-an-ai-headshot-generator-wondershare-virbo-glossary.md

 ![Microsoft Translator](https://images.wondershare.com/virbo/article/google-translate-a-video-05.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 [Microsoft Translator](https://translator.microsoft.com/) is another great option for video translation.
 It allows real time translated conversations across multiple devices and platforms.
 Another difference between Google and Microsoft Translator is that Microsoft’s Translator supports fewer languages.
 It’s only available for 103 languages, which is still more than big name translation services.
 A unique feature of Microsoft Translator is that it is also compatible with the MS Office suite.
 So you can use it with MS Excel, One Note, PowerPoint and Outlook.
 Lastly, this tool is particularly helpful with contextual understanding of a sentence.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 SubtitleBee